RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Abstract

 \section{Abstract}

-Accurately predicting the performance of active radio frequency (RF) circuits is essential for modern wireless systems but remains challenging due to highly nonlinear, layout-sensitive behavior and the high computational cost of traditional simulation tools.
-Existing machine learning (ML) surrogates often require large datasets to generalize across various topologies or to accurately model skewed and multi-modal performance metrics.
-In this work, a lightweight, data-efficient, and topology-aware graph neural network (GNN) model is proposed for predicting key performance metrics of multiple topologies of active RF circuits such as low noise amplifiers (LNAs), mixers, voltage-controlled oscillators (VCOs), and PAs.
-To capture transistor-level symmetry and preserve fine-grained connectivity details, circuits are modeled at the device-terminal level, enabling scalable message passing while reducing data requirements.
-Masked autoregressive flow (MAF) output heads are incorporated to improve robustness in modeling complex target distributions.
-Experiments on datasets demonstrate high prediction accuracy, with symmetric mean absolute percentage error (sMAPE) and mean relative error (MRE) averaging 2.40\% and 2.91\%, respectively.
-Owing to the pin-level conversion of circuit to graph and ML architecture robust to modeling complex densities of RF metrics, the MRE is improved by 3.14$\times$ while using 2.24$\times$ fewer training samples compared to prior work, demonstrating the method's effectiveness for rapid and accurate RF circuit design automation.
+Accurately predicting the performance of active radio frequency (RF) circuits is essential for modern wireless systems but remains challenging due to highly nonlinear behavior and the high computational cost of traditional simulation tools.
+Existing machine learning (ML) surrogates often require large datasets to generalize across various topologies or are not accurate on held-out circuits.
+This work presents a lightweight, data-efficient, and topology-aware graph neural network (GNN) framework for predicting key performance metrics of active RF circuit classes, such as low-noise amplifiers (LNAs), mixers, voltage-controlled oscillators (VCOs), power amplifiers (PAs), and voltage amplifiers (VAs).
+The proposed framework employs RFIC domain-informed feature indexing to enable cross-topology adaptability by cheap encoding of functional device semantics (e.g., differential pair and varactor transistors) and efficient knowledge transfer.
+The surrogate model represents circuits using device-terminal graph abstractions to preserve fine-grained connectivity and transistor-level symmetry.
+The final model is generalized to a wide variety of classes by being trained in parallel.
+Experimental results demonstrate accurate modeling of multimodal and heavy-tailed RF performance distributions, achieving an average mean relative error (MRE) of 2.71\% across nineteen topologies, an improvement of 3.3$\times$ and 20$\times$ faster in training over prior art, and the generalization to held-out topologies is improved by $\sim$26.2$\times$.
+Furthermore, this work shows $\sim$36$\times$ training data efficiency compared to state-of-the-art, demonstrating its effectiveness for scalable and deployment-ready RF design automation.